fig02/Better-OoT/README.md

 This is an extension of an idea initially created by Moltov.
 Moltovs original version can be found in the OoT discord https://discord.gg/7FYGh3d

-This project is based on the 3.0 version of the Ocarina of Time randomizer by AmazingAmpharos which can be found here: https://github.com/AmazingAmpharos/OoT-Randomizer
+This project is based on the 3.0 version of the Ocarina of Time Randomizer by AmazingAmpharos which can be found here: https://github.com/AmazingAmpharos/OoT-Randomizer